 Justice William Crockett (1924-2007) was appointed a Supreme Court judge in 1969.
 The creation of an appeal division in the Court in 1988, found His Honour sitting as a full time appeal judge, mostly presiding in the Court of Criminal Appeal until retirement in 1996.
 By this time, he had been the longest serving member of the Supreme Court of Victoria.

 As time marched on, new ideas developed into wider horizons.
-The prospect of expansion excited the group into relocating to 530 Lonsdale Street, Melbourne.
+The prospect of expansion excited the group into relocating to 530 Lonsdale Street, Melbourne and ultimately on to 460 Lonsdale Street, Melbourne.
 Invitations were sent to senior and junior counsel, who were short listed through a quest for excellence, to take on tenancy.
 It was a holistic approach; juniors could import complex work requiring senior engagement and solicitors could retain junior barristers with the knowledge that they had immediate access to senior advice and direction.

 Be it old, young, female, male, senior, junior, plea advocates, trial specialists or appellate experts, there is no case that cannot be undertaken without the highest levels of utter commitment and laudable competency.